chrishawnm/assessment/README.md

           arr_per_doc
           arr_per_active_user
    iii. gold_cohort_analysis: I decided to go with cohort because it helps with understanding retention overtime, enagement overtime and great for a/b experimentation and campaign impact.
-        Below are the fields I used to highlight in this table.

           Fields Used:
           activity_month: current activity of the user within the month